Wendy Roediger – Principal

 Amanda’s love of music and passion for cooking is often woven into her teaching style resulting in a creative, family atmosphere which children relate to in their own homes.

 “I personally love music, although to be honest my talent for it is limited!!
 That never stops us from having fantastic dance parties in the Pre Primary.
 I also particularly enjoy cooking and like to utilise that in my teaching when and where possible.
 Although often messy and chaotic, there is always lots of learning happening, the children are always enthusiastic and engaged.
 I believe that coming together, sharing food, helps us to builds a sense of community and belonging.”

-Holding a Bachelor of Education and a Diploma of Children’s Services, Amanda has been teaching for three and a half years and she has been working with children, especially in the area of Early Childhood Education since 2003.
+Holding a Bachelor of Education and a Diploma of Children’s Services, Amanda has been teaching for five years and she has been working with children, especially in the area of Early Childhood Education since 2003.

 “I see teenagers about town now who I cared for as toddlers…time really does fly!”

 “In my maths role I am looking forward to running our maths market stall towards the end of the year, where the senior students are given the opportunity to put all of their learning and efforts into meaningful practice.”

 “My focus area is science; I really enjoy creating lots of hands on activities and experiences for the children to explore different concepts.”